tim-roberts1/tva/website/docs/development/getting-started/installation.md

 :::caution

-Be sure to add the font resources **before** [normalize.css](#normalizecss) in the `head` to prevent FOUC.
+Be sure to add the font resources **before** [normalize.css](#normalizecss) in the `head` to prevent UI issues.

 :::

 ## Normalize.css

 Headless-styles and custom theming **depend on our normalize.css** file to be used in your project.
-This file adds our CSS resets, typography styles, the design-tokens, and our themes.
+This file adds our CSS resets, typography styles, design-tokens, and our themes.

 To add the normalize file, simply copy and paste the `link` content below into your `head` tag - _after_ the font sources: